 Shopping for wedding guest dresses can be tricky.
 Our wedding essentials are a great guide for styles to keep in mind, and many of the pieces are quite versatile.
 For example, the "Fairview Ruffled Dress in Terracotta" is perfect for casual to formal attire (depending on the couple's preferences) and would be optimal for a spring or summer ceremony.
-Our wedding essentials are not only affordable, but they are functional for everyday use too.
+Our wedding guest and bridesmaid dresses are not only affordable, but they are functional for everyday use too.
 You won't be spending out of pocket for something that's only one-time use, which should reassure you that a wedding guest dress from My Sister's Closet is a natural investment worth making.

 How to Find the Perfect Wedding Guest Dress